-During this past year, the University has been actively engaged in self-study for our 10-year reaccreditation by the Higher Learning Commission.
-The University is confident that our self-study report will result in full reaccreditation and that we will continue to fulfill our mission of educating the most diverse student population in the Midwest.
-The self-study has been significant for the University because it reinforced our commitment to strategically direct all of our resources - financial, faculty and staff - towards our mission and our priorities.
+During this past year, the University completed its Higher Learning Commission Self-Study Report and, in January 2007, hosted the Commission's reaccreditation team visit to the University.
+The University received notification from the Commission that it granted to the University the 10 year maximum reaccreditation and, as a result, we will continue to fulfill our mission of educating the most diverse student population in the Midwest.
+The self-study was significant for the University because it reinforced our commitment to strategically direct all of our resources - financial, faculty and staff - towards our mission and our priorities.